ebuka1017/alx-zero_day/0x03-git/README.md

 #0x03_git
 **************
-The idea of this project is all about testing students skill at performing basic git tasks.
+The idea of this project is all about testing students skills at handling basic git tasks.